Free Shipping (Lower 48 States)

 A guard that’s:flexible inside, rigid outside, and much more durable than soft guards.

-• Good balance of comfort + protection
+• Provides a strong balance of comfort and protection

 Who a Dual-Laminated Night Guard Is Best For